 o External cause codes

-CMS has developed resources to help the health care industry transition to ICD-10 by the October 1, 2014, deadline.
+CMS has developed resources to help the health care industry transition to ICD-10.
 These resources include:

 - An Online ICD-10 Guide, which is a web-based tool that provides step-by-step guidance on how to transition to ICD-10 for small practices, large practices, small hospitals, and payers.